 - Build international consensus around natural capital accounting.

-Since WAVES was launched at the 2010 Convention on Biological Diversity meeting, Botswana, Colombia, Costa Rica, Madagascar, and the Philippines have embarked on programs for natural capital accounting endorsed at the highest level of their governments, with extensive technical support from WAVES.
+Since WAVES was launched at the 2010 Convention on Biological Diversity meeting, Botswana, Colombia, Costa Rica, Guatemala, Indonesia, Madagascar, Rwanda, and the Philippines have embarked on programs for natural capital accounting endorsed at the highest level of their governments, with extensive technical support from WAVES.
 These countries have established national steering committees, carried out extensive stakeholder consultations, identified policy priorities and designed work plans for implementation.
-WAVES is also starting to provide technical support for work on natural capital accounting in Himachal Pradesh (India) and Guatemala, among others.
 The countries’ work plans include compiling accounts for natural resources like timber, water, and minerals, following the SEEA Central Framework, as well as experimental accounts for ecosystems like watersheds and mangroves.